xfstudio/rusty-blockparser/README.md

     csvdump        Dumps the whole blockchain into CSV files help           Prints this message or the help of the given subcommand(s) simplestats    Shows various Blockchain stats
+    weakwallets    Dumps the weak wallets into CSV files
 ```
 ### Example